ExperiencersInternational/experiencersInternational.github.io/labs/techtips/software/enableadblockingoneverydevice.md

-# Enable advertisement blocking on every device
+# Enable advertisement blocking on every device without installing any additional software

 Advertisements are annoying.
 I get that.
 And if you find them annoying, this guide will show you how to disable (well at least most of them), on every single device without needing something such as a PiHole.
 This uses AdGuards public DNS servers to run advertisement blocking.